Blog | 25 Dec 2025

 Essential Personal Tax Saving Tips for Year-End

-As the end of the calendar year approaches, it never hurts to take a closer look at your personal finances and see how you can maximize your tax savings.
-For many Canadians, December 31 is a crucial deadline to squeeze in some personal tax credits that can significantly impact their tax situation.
-Below are a few tax saving tips to consider before year-end 2024.
+With the holidays and the end of the calendar year quickly approaching, it is a great time to keep an eye on your personal finances and see how you can maximize your tax savings going into 2026.
+December 31 is a crucial deadline to squeeze in some personal tax credits that can significantly impact your personal tax situation.
+Outlined below are a few tax savings tips to consider for the 2025 year-end.

 Tax Credits to Consider